Onwrikbaar/NeoDK/README.md

 ### Audience
 This project is intended for experienced electronics hobbyists who possess a keen understanding of the risks associated with electrostimulation and high-voltage circuitry, who
 - are looking for e-stim sensations unattainable through existing power boxes.
+- wish to create their own pulse-based e-stim box, based on a rock solid and well-tested design.
 - want a pulse-based device that can store and play user-created routines.
 - would like to be able to create custom routines without too much hassle.